Japanese Encephalitis £89 per dose

 There is no specific medication to treat and cure this type of encephalitis.
 Treatment usually focuses on relieving symptoms and supporting the immune system in its effort to fight the virus.
 A Japanese encephalitis vaccine provides medical protection for travellers at risk of catching the virus.

 The World Health Organisation states, that there are roughly 70,000 new cases of Japanese Encephalitis worldwide each year.
-Half of all of them were in China.
-Around 9 out of 10 cases were children under the age of 15 years.
+Half of these cases were in China, and around three quarters of all cases were children under the age of 15 years.

 Side effects of the Japanese encephalitis vaccine